snowplow-archive/snowplow.github.com/_posts/2016-01-18-snowplow-objective-c-tracker-0.6.0-released.md

 category: Releases
 ---

 We are pleased to release version 0.6.0 of the [Snowplow Objective-C Tracker] [objc-repo].
-This release introduces several performance upgrades and some breaking API changes.
+This release refactors the event tracking API, introduces tvOS support and fixes an important bug with client sessionization.
 Many thanks to community member [Jason][iamjason] for his contributions to this release!

 In the rest of this post we will cover: